MikoAL/Lucid/potential_ideas.md

 Short-term Memory acts as a cache for all Information Blocks that exceed the capacity of Working Memory.
 It stores all types of Information Blocks for future reference, including those currently in Working Memory.

 > **Note:**
 Before a newly generated Information Block enters Working Memory, it undergoes redundancy evaluation.
-This evaluation involves comparing it with existing Information Blocks using cross-encoders.
+This evaluation involves comparing it with existing Information Blocks using both sentence similarity and cross-encoders.
 New Info Block's vector will be used to query in the Short-term Memory vector database, use cross-encoder to check for similarity, if it's above a certain threshold, we will discard the new Info Block and retrive the similar Info Block and push it into Working Memory.

 ## Long-term Memory
 The architecture for Long-term Memory is still a WIP.
-One proposed solution is an Object-Oriented Memory system, which includes Entities and Event Objects.
+My proposed solution is an Object-Oriented Memory system, which includes Entities and Event Objects.

 - **Entity Object:** Each individual is assigned a dedicated vector database containing all relevant Information Blocks.
   - **Person:** A person is nothing but a collection of events that they participated.
 By listing out all of the individual's action, we can get a numerical representaion of that person, with more recent events having a higher weight.